GitKraken Client uses profiles to store your app preferences, current Tabs, and Git config information.

 What's saved in each profile?

-The General, Authentication, and UI Preferences settings configured under your Preferences are profile-specific.
+The General, Integrations, and UI Preferences settings configured under your Preferences are profile-specific.

 Tabs are unique to each profile.
 When creating a new profile, GitKraken will use the same tabs that are open in your current profile.

 Integrations are unique to each profile.
-If you need to connect to a second remote hosting account, create a second profile and connect the other account from the Authentication tab.
+If you need to connect to a second remote hosting account, create a second profile and connect the other account from the Integrations tab.
 You can do this for any of the integrations.

 Your commit avatar is either a generated identicon, or the active Gravatar image linked to your

 .gitconfig email address.
 If you change your Gravatar, your GitKraken avatar will update itself.

-To change the image, click the profile button in the top right corner then Manage Profiles followed by Edit Profile.
+To change the image, click the profile icon in the top right corner then Manage Profiles followed by Edit Profile.